skuznetsov/depyo.js/README.md

 # Dump to stdout instead of files
 node depyo.js --out /path/to/file.pyc

+# Marshal-only blob (no .pyc header)
+node depyo.js --marshal --py-version 3.11 /path/to/blob.bin
+node depyo.js --marshal /path/to/blob.bin
 ```
+Without `--py-version`, depyo scans supported versions (oldest → newest) and accepts the first clean output when all clean candidates agree.
+If outputs diverge (ambiguous), it stops and asks for `--py-version`.
+Use `--debug` to see scan results.

 ### CLI options
 - `--asm` emit `.pyasm` disassembly alongside source